Convergence Analysis of the Random Bisection Method: Analysis under a uniform prior

 \subsection{The interval length after a single iteration}

-In theory, given a function $f$, its root $r$ that we seek to identify using the stochastic bisection algorithm is fixed and thus deterministic.
-However, in practice, the root $r$ is not known and thus behave like a random variable of a unknown distribution in the interval $(0,1)$ over several runs of the algorithm.
+In theory, for a given function $f$, the root $r$ sought by the stochastic bisection algorithm is fixed and deterministic.
+In practice, however, $r$ is unknown and thus behaves like a random variable with an unknown distribution on $(0,1)$ over several runs of the algorithm.

-For simplicity and for elegant computational reason that shall soon become clear, we begin by assuming that the initial root $r$ is uniform on $(0,1)$, that is $r=r_0\sim \mathcal{U}(0,1)$.
+For simplicity and for computational reasons that shall soon become clear, we begin by assuming that the initial root $r$ is uniform on $(0,1)$, that is $r=r_0\sim \mathcal{U}(0,1)$.
 Moreover, we also assume that the cuts $c_n$ are chosen independently from the normalized roots $r_n$ and that they have the CDF $F$.
 Following \Cref{alg:RRbisection}, it is easy to deduce that the length of the interval after the first cut is

 Knowing $r_0$, the expected value of $\ell_1$ is then given by:

 By the law of total expectation, taking the expected value of this expression over the distribution of $r_0$ will give the expected scaling factor after the first cut.